 If you replace Nissan Cube original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Nissan Cube?

-Recommended tire pressure for Nissan Cube is the same for any season, but you may inflate your Nissan Cube tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Nissan Cube tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Nissan Cube tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Nissan Cube tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Nissan Cube equipped with Tire Pressure Monitoring System (TPMS)?